 Emails and contact details

 Please ensure that you include your own personal "home" email address, even if you're applying through an agent.
 Our primary medium of communication is via email and it's therefore extremely important that you keep us up to date of any changes to your email address/contact details.
 We recommend you monitor your junk mail folder(s) for any incorrectly categorised 'junk' emails from the University.

-In order to assess your fee status and immigration requirements, you're provided with a list of questions to confirm your residencial status.
+In order to assess your fee status and immigration requirements, you're provided with a list of questions to confirm your residential status.
 Please ensure you complete these sections carefully and accurately to ensure we have the correct information about you.

-You'll be asked to confirm the following information"
+You'll be asked to confirm the following information: